royby-cyberark/k8s-course/README.md

 * In services.yaml, for the fleetman-webapp service, we now use LoadBalancer as the type - we can do this only in a cloud environment where we have the load balancer.
   * Removed the NodeIp and updated the type to be LoadBanacer
 * for the queue service (and API gw if relevant): we removed the NodePort, and the node type to a ClusterIP so that the queue is only accessible from the cluster.

+## EKS - Node failure survival
+* To know what nodes your pods are running on, run: `kubectl get pods -o wide` - and see what instances each pod's running on.
+*